Tigran Sargsyan: Infrastructure projects development

-Social programs support
+Social programs

 In frames of anti-crisis measures Sargsyan government declared support to social programs.
 Preferential mortgage system was put in action for young families.
 Prior to 2011, 462 young families used the system.
 Social package was instituted.

 Resulting proper investigations 17 thousand families were deprived of social pensions.
 9000 families in need were included into the list.
 Investigations 65 000 individual cases, 5000 people receive pensions, which they were cut off before.
 1718 names of fake and deceased people were removed from the list of beneficiaries.
 Level of basic pension was raised for 2,5 times.

 According to World Bank report, government anti-crisis program prevented helped poverty level fall to 51.7%.

-North-South Highway

 Since 2008 Tigran Sargsyan government initiated negotiations with Asian Development Bank about financing of highway that would connect north and south of Armenia.
 Project primary budget was estimated about $500 million.
 4-lane highway with total length of 556 km was planned to lead through Agarak – Kapan – Yerevan – Gyumri – Bavra, connecting Iran to Georgia.
 Armenian government approved the investment project on 14 January 2010.

 First tranche contract was signed on 15 October 2009.
 Project developer became French Egis Group.
 Contractor became Corsan-Corviam Construccion from Spain.
 Project manager company became SAFEGE from France and EPTISA from Spain.
 First tranche was planned for construction of Yerevan – Ashtarak (14.1 km) and Yerevan – Ararat (38.1 km).

 Second tranche contract was signed on 30 May 2011. $210 million sum was planned for Ashtarak – Talin (41.9 km) road construction.
 Third tranche contract was signed on 18 November 2013 with European Investment Bank with sum of 60 million Euro and on 11 March 2014 with Asian Development Bank with sum of 100 million US dollars.
 Contractor was not chosen at the moment of signing yet.

-During a press conference with Georgian prime-minister Tigran Sargsyan answered question on North-South Highway: "For the first time in history Armenia will have a modern highway, meeting international standards and requirements that cars will have opportunity to cross Georgia border at high speed.
-Our Georgian partners implement a similar program with Asian Development Bank."